Governor asks legislature for $200 million for broadband expansion and aid; feds sending billions in help at some point

 Wisconsin is making progress on irrigating its broadband deserts.

 In March of 2020, the state awarded $24 million to fund 72 grants that extended high-speed broadband internet access to more than 3,000 businesses and more than 46,000 homes, according to the PSC.

 Federal help also may be on the way, but it is unclear how soon.
-Congress set aside $300 billion for rural broadband grants in the December pandemic relief bill.
+Congress set aside $300 million for rural broadband expansion in the December pandemic relief bill.
 It also included a program that would provide families a $50 monthly broadband subsidy, but that is still in the planning stages and is seeking public input, said Anne Veigle, an FCC spokeswoman.

 The Badger Project is a nonpartisan, citizen-supported journalism nonprofit in Wisconsin.

 Categories: News Blog